[gravityform id="8" ajax="true"]

 • The customer has paid a minimum of $200

-A second lower-value rebate is available where:
+A second lower-value incentive is available where:

 • A new battery compliant with the above criteria is connected to a VPP